charlesfrye/charlesfrye.github.io/_posts/2001-01-01-hypothesis-testing.markdown

 First, we can use the joint probability table to figure out the probabilities of the individual random variables that make up the table.
 For example, we can figure out the probability that the alternative hypothesis is true.

 We do this by simply adding up the probabilities of all events in which the alternative hypothesis is true.
-In this case, there are two such events: the alternative hypothesis is true and we claim it is true $(+,T)$ and the alternative hypothesis is true and we claim it is false $(-,T)$.
+In this case, there are two such events: the alternative hypothesis is true and we claim it is true $$(+,T)$$ and the alternative hypothesis is true and we claim it is false $$(-,T)$$.
 These events correspond to the cells in the first column.
 Similarly, we can calculate the probability that the alternative hypothesis is false by adding up the values in the second column or calculate the probability of each outcome of our test by adding up the appropriate row.

 Below, you'll find these values are worked for our example table.
 There, as traditionally, the probability of an event is written at the end of the column or row corresponding to that event.
 These areas are called the *margins* and so these probabilities are called *marginal probabilities*.
 Notice that if we add up the marginal probabilities along a row or column (the numbers with a particular background color), the result is 1.
 That means these are probability distributions -- the marginal probability distributions of the test outcome and the alternative hypothesis.